virusmore/virusmore/Hacking APP/ndis/readme_en.txt

 	-- As Darwin and Linux are NOT the same in ping command options, so discover_cnet is modified to detect the OS running.
 This means you can run this script on darwin & linux from now on without considering the diffierences any more.

+ATTENTION$:
+1. Random ping is NOT implemented in this version, maybe next version.
+2. If default gateway IP are NOT *.*.*.1 or *.*.*.254, you may easily add new ones for your own in the for-loop statement
+3. Keep it in mind that our team just focus on making IoT hacking much easier on mobile hacking platform, so do NOT see things in the f*cking old view of PC or Laptop.
+Got it?